informatica752/sanpetronio/sparql.md

 This confirms that ArCo lacks both the direct coordinate triples and the formal `clvapit:Geometry` instances for the Basilica di San Petronio.

 ### Query 4: Verifying the absence of an official depiction📷
-We designed an exploratory SPARQL query to detect whether ArCo encompasses any official visual assets or digital media linked to the Basilica di San Petronio in Bologna.
+We designed an exploratory SPARQL query to detect whether ArCo encompasses any official visual assets or digital media linked to the Basilica di San Petronio in Bologna:

 ```sparql
 PREFIX arco: <https://w3id.org/arco/ontology/arco/>